We Need to Pivot to Our Own.

 I introduce myself to one of their spokespeople and ask why they are supporting the pipeline.
 He answers that it is because they want the jobs.

-He looks at me for a few long seconds and answers, “We want those jobs too.”
+He looks at me for a few long seconds, like I’m from Mars, then answers, “We want those jobs too.”

 A narrative, as a cultural story, becomes dominant when some of us accept it as being true.
 Strangely, it doesn’t take a majority to believe in the narrative for it to be effective.
 Like frames, narratives often present a one-sided view of a subject.

 Today, there is a science isn’t true narrative that is made up of stories about masks, vaccines, and conspiracy theories.
+It is rooted in distrust of the elites, i.e. scientists and doctors.
 Again, it doesn’t take a majority to have this narrative become accepted enough to disrupt public policy.
 Combine it with the economic narrative and suddenly we have the highest pandemic death rate in the world and are arguing about whether we return to work so the economy can survive.
+We must make sacrifices for the economy, even when we have to die.

 In the case of my conversation with the union leader, the narrative was economic and the story was simply, “All jobs are good.”
 That hard work is rewarded.
-Told often enough and narratives become part of society’s accepted worldview.
+Told often enough, narratives become part of society’s accepted worldview.

 Some narratives are literally true, or contain an element of truth, while others are outright false.
-For example, if you are a Black American, with a heritage of slavery and still facing racism, will your hard work be rewarded?
+For example, if you are a Black American, with a history of slavery, and still facing racism, will your hard work be rewarded?
 Can you really get ahead?
+How is hard work rewarded when weath is accumulated more and more by fewer and fewer.
 When a narrative becomes dominant, it is woven into our laws, policies and culture.
 For example, “There is no need to extend unemployment benefits during a pandemic because it only helps those that don’t want to look for work.”

 There are many dominant narratives, but here are three that are particularly bankrupt, and I’ll write about them in other posts.
 They are